ublue-os/bazzite/README.md

 - Built in support for dual-boot thanks to Fedora's installation of GRUB being left intact.
 - Update break something?
 Easily roll back to the previous version of Bazzite thanks to rpm-ostree's rollback functionality.
 You can even select previous images at boot.
 - Steam and Lutris preinstalled on the image as layered packages.
-- Comes with a default-disabled service for low-risk undervolting of the Steam Deck via [RyzenAdj](https://github.com/FlyGoat/RyzenAdj).
 - Exclusively uses ZRAM by default with the option to switch back to a swap file and set a custom size if desired (1GB by default).
 - BFQ I/O scheduler to prevent I/O starvation when installing games or during background duperemove processes.
 - TLS/SSL secured DNS and NTP by default <sup><sub>(This is a handheld PC you're likely to use on random public networks after all)</sub></sup>.